Skip to content

 Decision Relevance

-Scenario A (~55%): Prolonged crisis with selective Iranian accommodation — Energy importers should accelerate supply diversification and strategic reserve building.
-China watchers should monitor for increased Russian energy partnerships and renewable energy acceleration as hedge against future disruptions.
-Policymakers in Asia should assess implications for regional energy security frameworks and consider bilateral supply agreements outside Hormuz transit.
+Scenario A (~55%): Prolonged crisis with selective Iranian accommodation, For energy importers: Accelerate supply diversification and strategic reserve building.
+For China watchers: Monitor for increased Russian energy partnerships and renewable energy acceleration as hedge against future disruptions.

 Analytical Limitations